 We see it all the time in the classroom.
-You’ve JUST finished giving instructions for a new concepts and already kids are proclaiming they can’t do it!
+You’ve JUST finished giving instructions for new concepts and already kids are proclaiming they can’t do it!
 It is often the case that students immediately default to needing adult help before even trying something themselves.
-This is one of the reasons why “mistakes=learning” is one of our guiding principles at STEM Minds and in the STEM Minds Online Academy (SMOA).
+This is one of the reasons why “mistakes=learning” is one of our guiding principles at STEM Minds and our STEAM Hub platform.
 We even have it posted on our wall at our headquarters!!

 We believe that mistakes=learning, and we want our students to know that too.
 Because it is ok to give something a try, and maybe **gasp** make a mistake!